decred/tinydecred/decred/README.md

 ## Features

-1. Pure-Python secp256k1 elliptic curve.
+1. A secp256k1 elliptic curve written in Python and accelerated by Cython.

 1. Serializable and de-serializable python versions of important types from the `dcrd/wire` package: `MsgTx`, `BlockHeader`, `OutPoint`, etc.